 In 1977 Roland Barthes liberated the emphasis of construction and understanding of knowledge from the makers to the spectator by proposing that the author (in the case of Stonehenge this is a point for discussion) was no longer the 'god' that should be sought out to explain the works on offer.
 In fact, once the understanding of a text is placed with the viewer he suggested that to try to impose a final reading of an object is ineffective.
 Baudrillard believed that when a reader seeks out an image of the real (at the Stonehenge monument there is a physical barrier in place between the tourist and the object) the more vast the schism between a lived experience.

 Unver and Taylor, have helped to reinstate an immersive experience through the Stonehenge Virtual Reconstruction research.
-Up for debate is whether their output really is another example of 'technological inertia' or whether, because digital life and real life are now so closely intertwined they have enabled new spectators to get up close and personal with these stones.
+Up for debate is whether their output really is another example of 'technological inertia' or whether, because digital life and real life are now so closely intertwined they have enabled new spectators to be perceptually closer to the stones and the surrounding site.